History Files

 c.1883 - 1847 BC

-After Manana had driven off the first king of the newly founded Babylonian kingdom to Der, Kish is sacked by Sabium, Babylon's second king.
+Although Manana has already driven off the first king of the newly-founded Babylonian kingdom to Der, Kish is later sacked by Sabium, Babylon's second king.
+However, based on year names Manana's reign seems largely to be a peaceful one.

 c.1732 - 1460 BC